kubasejdak-org/liballocator/README.md

 * page allocator - responsible for managing and allocation of the physical pages.
 This module is aware of the number of continuous regions (SRAM, DDR RAM, etc).
 * zone allocator - responsible for allocation of the size-aligned memory chunks.
-This module makes us of the page allocator to create the zones containing chunks of the same size.
+This module makes use of the page allocator to create the zones containing chunks of the same size.

 ## Requirements

-* CMake v3.3+,
+* CMake v3.9+,
 * GCC/Clang with C++17 support,
 * Linux/macOS (not tested on Windows).